digital-asset/docs.daml.com/docs/2.10.0/docs/tools/assistant-build.rst

 -  Build all of the packages in a project simultaneously, using ``daml build --all``
 -  Clean all build artifacts in a project, using ``daml clean --all``

+Daml Studio also supports multi-package projects, which you are recommended to read about :ref:`here <daml-studio-packages>` after this page.

 Overview
 ========